Detuning the Floquet anomalous chiral spin liquid: Detuning the frequency

 Next, we turn to the case of two and three spin flips, i.e. $S_z=N/2-2=6$ and $S_z=N/2-3=5$ respectively, which can be viewed as $N_p=2$ and $N_p=3$ interacting hard-core bosons in our finite cylinder.
 For completeness we also consider the $S_z=0$ sector, as in the previous parts of this work, which corresponds to an interacting half-filled hard-core bosonic system ($N_p=8$ bosons on $N=16$ sites).
 In contrast to the single particle case, the nearest-neighbor Ising coupling $S_i^z S_j^z$ (corresponding to a repulsion between two neighboring bosons) becomes relevant and plays a key role, even at fine-tuned frequency $\omega_s=0.5$ for which the tensor product structure (\ref{eq:UF_omegas}) of $U_F(\omega_s)$ breaks down.

-Results for the spectra of the many-body unitary operator $U_F(\omega,\phi)$ at the fine-tuned frequency $\omega=0.5$ are shown versus the flux $\phi$ in the three right panels of figure~\ref{fig:ComplexUfSpectra}.
+Results for the spectra of the many-body unitary operator $U_F(\omega,\phi)$ at the fine-tuned frequency $\omega=0.5$ are shown versus the flux $\phi$ in the three panels on the right of figure~\ref{fig:ComplexUfSpectra}.
 For $S_z=0$ we restrict here to $\phi\in[0,6]$ since the spectra are symmetric under $\phi\rightarrow N_{\rm pl}-\phi$ ($N_{\rm pl}=12$).
 Since we have now many-body systems whose Hilbert space size scales exponentially with system size, the density of points becomes larger than in the one-particle case, especially for $S_z=0$ for which it is now impossible to follow by eye the individual state trajectories.
 However, for the case of two and three particles, one can still identify (5 and 9) degenerate edge modes forming spirals winding counterclockwise and (3 and 4) degenerate ''bulk modes" winding in the opposite direction.
 The degeneracy of these modes indicates some degree of localization in the bulk and/or on the boundary.
+Note that, for $N_p=2$, there is an additional sixth (non-degenerate) edge mode of (flux-independent) eigenvalue $U_F=+1$ corresponding to the two particles localized on the two $A$ sites of the L edge.
 For $S_z=0$ (half-filled bosonic system), the density of points is very high (forming a quasi-continuum) and numerous gaps (the white regions) are observed in the spectrum (right panel).
 The two white blobs at the center of the figure corresponds to the $\phi=0$ gap (separating the two degenerate sub-bands at quasi-energies $0$ and $\pm\omega/2$) which survives up to a small flux value $\phi\sim 0.45$.
 The gaps appearing at $\phi>1$ are due to lattice commensurability effects, like in the Hofstadter tight-binding model, made here relevant by the fact that (most) bulk states become spatially extended, in contrast to the single particle case.

 Similar spectra are shown in the three right panels of figure~\ref{fig:ComplexUfSpectra2} for the same detuned frequency $\omega=0.53$ as for the single particle case (left panel).
 The detuning, although quite small, has a strong effect on the spectrum: the degeneracies of the edge and bulk modes are immediately lifted and edge and bulk states couple to each other.
 At $S_z=0$, gaps are rapidly reduced/washed out, as seen on the far-right panel.
 Note that, in this case, we observe that a small number ($=346$) of states are flux independent with $U_F$ eigenvalues $\pm 1$ (i.e. on the horizontal axis of figure~\ref{fig:ComplexUfSpectra2}).
 We believe that they correspond to a (small) subset of the edge states strictly localized on the left boundary.